Three cups of coffee or tea a day may keep dementia, strokes away - NewsBreak

 Three cups of coffee or tea a day may keep dementia, strokes away

 In a review of over 365,000 older adults, study authors discovered a link between participants drinking more coffee and tea and falling rates of both stroke and dementia cases among a group of 50 to 74-year-olds.
-Specifically, the study finds people drinking two to three cups of coffee and two to three cups of tea each day lowered their risk of having a stroke by 32 percent .
-Their risk of developing dementia dropped by 28 percent in comparison to people who don’t drink either beverage.
+Specifically, the study finds people drinking two to three cups of coffee and two to three cups of tea each day lowered their risk of having a stroke by 32% .
+Their risk of developing dementia dropped by 28% in comparison to people who don’t drink either beverage.

 A team from Tianjin Medical University studied the long-term health of 365,682 participants from the UK Biobank, recruited between 2006 and 2010.
 Researchers followed them until 2020 and each person self-reported their daily coffee and tea-drinking habits.
 Over that time, 5,079 participants developed dementia and 10,053 had at least one stroke.